 Internet service is a bit unique with the LTEM-PA.
 While most IP communicators for Honeywell VISTA Systems are ethernet only, the LTEM-PA has changed the game a bit.
 To be perfectly clear, using a wired ethernet connection with the module is the norm, and may be what many users will ultimately do.
 If you wanted to set up WIFI service with the AlarmNet communicators in the past, then using an ethernet to WIFI bridge like the Alarm.com ADC-W110 used to be the only option.

 Another new and exciting feature of the LTEM-PA is its ability to be used with Non-Honeywell manufactured panels.
-The communicator can be connected to certain legacy DSC and Interlogix panels using the panel's keypad data bus.
+The communicator can be connected to certain legacy DSC (PC1616, PC1832, PC1864) and Interlogix panels (NX-8 and NX-8V2, NX-6V2, and NX-4V2) using the panel's keypad data bus.
 For the supported panels, this introduces the ability to interface Non-VISTA hardwired panels with Total Connect 2.0 for the very first time!
 When a PROWIFIZW is used with the LTEM-PA, the Total Connect 2.0 account can even support the use of Z-Wave devices, and Smart Scenes.
-Information about the models supported, and how to wire them, check out the Installation Guide, starting on Page 11.
-For other Non-VISTA panels where a keypad bus connection is not supported, Honeywell will soon offer a new and improved PRODCM dialer capture module which will facilitate the ability to use the LTEM-P Series communicators with any panel that previously supported a phone line connection for sending signals.
+For information about the non-Honeywell models supported, and how to wire them, check out the Installation Guide, starting on Page 11.
+For other Non-VISTA panels where a keypad bus connection is not supported, Honeywell offers a new and improved PRODCM dialer capture module which will facilitate the ability to use the LTEM-P Series communicators with any panel that previously supported a phone line connection and Contact ID format for sending signals.

 There is still no wire supplied for the connection to the transformer.
 You must use your own.
 Most users find that 18-gauge 2-conductor wiring works perfectly for this.
 The unit gets its primary power from the included DC transformer.
 The fact that the transformer is DC means that these communicators cannot share a transformer with the alarm panel, as has been possible with some communicators in the past.
 It also means that you must be careful to observe proper polarity when connecting the power wires to both the transformer and the communicator.
+It is possible to wire the LTEM-P series communicator so that it is powered by the panel, as opposed to sharing a transformer.
+You can find information on how to wire that here.
 Inside the LTEM-PA is its backup battery, which comes included.
 The LTEM-PA measures 9.1" X 9.1" x 2.2" (23.2cm x 23.2cm x 5.7cm).
 It weighs 1.5lbs (700g) without its backup battery, or 3.3lbs (1500g) with the battery.
 It includes LED lights to indicate current device and connection status.
 The unit supports tamper detection to let the system know if someone tries to open or disable the communicator.
 Note the device's current draw of 70mA when idle, to 515mA when used with cellular AND WIFI through a PROWIFI/PROWIFIZW.
 The maximum current draw will be less if wired ethernet is used instead.

 - Product Type: AlarmNet Dual-Path Communicator

-- Compatibility: Honeywell VISTA Panels (ECP Panels Only unless PRODCM is used)
+- Compatibility: Honeywell VISTA Panels (ECP Compatible Panels Only unless PRODCM is used)

-Any panel that supports POTS communication (PRODCM required)
+Any panel that supports POTS communication and Contact ID format (PRODCM required)